-FIRST AMENDED AND RESTATED VERMONT ALL-PAYER ACCOUNTABLE CARE ORGANIZATION MODEL AGREEMENT
+VERMONT ALL-PAYER ACCOUNTABLE CARE ORGANIZATION MODEL AGREEMENT

-This first amended and restated Vermont All-Payer Accountable Care Organization ("ACO") Model Agreement is entered into by and between the Centers for Medicare & Medicaid Services ("CMS") and the Governor of Vermont, the Green Mountain Care Board ("GMCB"), and the Vermont Agency of Human Services ("AHS") (collectively, "State" or "Vermont").
-Each Vermont entity and CMS are collectively referred to as "the parties."
+This Vermont All-Payer Accountable Care Organization ("ACO") Model Agreement ("Agreement") is dated Ocfober 2.7 \\\\\\, 2016, and is between the Centers for Medicare & Medicaid Services ("CMS") and the Governor of Vermont, the Green Mountain Care Board ("GMCB"), and the Vermont Agency of Human Services ("AHS") (collectively, "State" or "Vermont").
+Each Vermont entity, and CMS, is a party to the Agreement.